 The Linear Regression Line is mainly used to determine trend direction.
 A chart of AT&T (T) stock is given below:

-A useful technical analysis charting indicator that uses a Linear Regression Line is the Linear Regression Channel (see: Linear Regression Channel), which gives more objective potential buy and sell signals based on price volatility.
+A useful technical analysis charting indicator that uses a Linear Regression Line is the Linear Regression Channel, which gives more objective potential buy and sell signals based on price volatility.